Rock Hard: 1977

-Rock Hard: 1977 is a board game created by former The Runaways bassist Jackie Fuchs and published by Devir Games.
+Rock Hard: 1977 is a board game created by the former Runaways bassist Jackie Fuchs and published by Devir Games.
 In the game, players attempt to become a successful rock star in America in 1977.

 The game, fully released on August 7, 2024, following a successful Gen Con debut, was listed in Smithsonians best board games of 2024.

 Gameplay

-The game is designed for 2 to 5 players of 16 years of age or over.
+The game is designed for two to five players of 16 years of age or over.
 The gameplay of Rock Hard is generally randomized, with some strategy, and players are tasked with making a story of the erratic progress of their character.
 Players act as aspiring rock stars in 1977 and are given a limited amount of time to become such a musician.
-They may play as 10 different characters.
+They may play as ten different characters.
 They each have personal player boards, designed like amplifiers, which feature knobs displaying variable "chops", "songs", and "reputation" stats, all of which go up to 11.
 Players start with all of these knobs at 2, as well as with one in-game dollar.
 They also start with a day job which requires their presence three times in a round.
-The game operates over 9 quick rounds, representing one day in each month from April to December.
+The game operates over nine quick rounds, representing one day in each month from April to December.
 Each round consists of a morning, evening and after hours phase, in which each player can usually do one action per phase, with a potential for bonus actions.
 Players may also skip their after hours phase in order to go first in the next round.
 Most actions increase the players' stats based on money and minimum stat requirements.
 The players may quit their jobs at the right time to spend more time in the studio.
 They may also rehearse, hire publicists, record demo tapes, obtain record deals and play concerts of varying size from bar mitzvahs to arena stages.
 They can also hook up with a fan backstage.
 All the cards have flavor text.
 Specific cards that can be pulled include being called a derogatory term or being at a frat party of "leering, jeering drunk guys".

 A "candy" mechanic, which the players in the game take to receive a "sugar rush," allows for extra actions on top of the 27 total base actions.
 Players receive candy through their actions.
 Each time they use it, they take a card from the sugar rush deck and increase a "cravings" dial.
 If a die roll is higher than this craving level then they "crash", and must "recover" by skipping their day action.

 In an expansion for the game, a player can play as Jackie Fox herself.